As part of our epic 3 month adventure around Scandinavia, we had just less than 3 weeks to spend in Finland.

 Located in the middle of a lake, it is a really cool site and is the northernmost stone fortress in the world.

-The town of Savonlinna is also very charming, well worth a stroll.
+The town of Savonlinna is also very charming, certainly one of the nicest places in Finland.

 I highly recommend taking the longer route between Mikkeli and Savonlinna, heading down route 62.